jeromel05/Ultrametric-benchmark-v2/README.md

  4) `lr`is the learning rate
  5) `seed` is the seed number for the repetitions.
 ```
 Note that all of these fields are lists so you can easily launch multiple runs with different parameter values in a single command.
+The `launch_arr.run` file then calls the file `um_arr.run` for each individual run.

 And the command line options are as follows: